 The Dictionary is updated periodically throughout the year to accommodate new content.

 The Dictionary of Sydney is an independent, not-for-profit organisation.

 Conceived in 2004, the Dictionary of Sydney grew out of an Australian Research Council project supported by the University of Sydney in partnership with University of Technology, Sydney (UTS), State Library of New South Wales and State Records, with the City of Sydney as industry partner.

 Launched in November 2009, the website is just one window into the history of Sydney that we are building.
 In 2014 we launched our free mobile app for smart phones and tablets which makes available several free self-guided walking tours around parts of Sydney.

 After providing support since 2006, in December 2016 the City of Sydney ceased to fund the Dictionary on an annual base.
-Work is underway to move the Dictionary’s content onto a new platform at the State Library of New South Wales to ensure its preservation.
-This is expected to be completed by the middle of 2017.
+In 2017, the Dictionary’s content was moved onto a new platform at the State Library of New South Wales to ensure its preservation.

 As the Dictionary has no ongoing operational funding, we rely on donations from our supporters.
 Tax-deductible donations can be made here.